-(b) WAIVER OF SEVERANCE PAY RESTRICTIONS FOR FOREIGN NATIONALS.-

-(1) EXECUTIVE AGENCY DETERMINATION.-Pursuant to the Federal Acquisition Regulation and subject to the availability of appropriations, an executive agency, in awarding a covered contract, may waive the application of paragraphs (13) and (14) of subsection (a) to that contract if the executive agency determines that(A) the application of those provisions to that contract would adversely affect the continuation of a program, project, or activity that provides significant support services for employees of the executive agency posted outside the United States;

-(B) the contractor has taken (or has established plans to take) appropriate actions within the contractor's control to minimize the amount and number of incidents of the payment of severance pay by the contractor to employees under the contract who are foreign nationals; and

-(C) the payment of severance pay is necessary to comply with a law that is generally applicable to a significant number of businesses in the country in which the foreign national receiving the payment performed services under the contract or is necessary to comply with a collective bargaining agreement.

-(2) SOLICITATION TO INCLUDE STATEMENT ABOUT WAIVER.-An executive agency shall include in the solicitation for a covered contract a statement indicating-

-(A) that a waiver has been granted under paragraph (1) for the contract; or

-(B) whether the executive agency will consider granting a waiver and, if the executive agency will consider granting a waiver, the criteria to be used in granting the waiver.
+- (b) Waiver of Severance Pay Restrictions for Foreign Nationals.- - (1) EXECUTIVE AGENCY DETERMINATION.-Pursuant to the Federal Acquisition Regulation and subject to the availability of appropriations, an executive agency, in awarding a covered contract, may waive the application of paragraphs (13) and (14) of subsection (a) to that contract if the executive agency determines that- - (A) the application of those provisions to that contract would adversely affect the continuation of a program, project, or activity that provides significant support services for employees of the executive agency posted outside the United States: - (B) the contractor has taken (or has established plans to take) appropriate actions within the contractor's control to minimize the amount and number of incidents of the payment of severance pay by the contractor to employees under the contract who are foreign nationals; and - (C) the payment of severance pay is necessary to comply with a law that is generally applicable to a significant number of businesses in the country in which the foreign national receiving the payment performed services under the contract or is necessary to comply with a collective bargaining agreement. - (2) SOLICITATION TO INCLUDE STATEMENT ABOUT WAIVER.-An executive agency shall include in the solicitation for a covered contract a statement indicating- - (A) that a waiver has been granted under paragraph (1) for the contract; or - (B) whether the executive agency will consider granting a waiver and, if the executive agency will consider granting a waiver, the criteria to be used in granting the waiver.

+1 So in original.
+Two pars.
+(16) have been enacted.
-(3) DETERMINATION TO BE MADE BEFORE CON-TRACT AWARDED.-An executive agency shall make the final determination whether to grant a waiver under paragraph (1) with respect to a covered contract before award of the contract.

-(c) ESTABLISHMENT OF DEFINITIONS, EXCLU-SIONS, LIMITATIONS, AND QUALIFICATIONS.-The provisions of the Federal Acquisition Regulation implementing this chapter may establish appropriate definitions, exclusions, limitations, and qualifications.
+- (3) DETERMINATION TO BE MADE BEFORE CONTRACT AWARDED.-An executive agency shall make the final determination whether to grant a waiver under paragraph (1) with respect to a covered contract before award of the contract. - (c) ESTABLISHMENT OF DEFINITIONS, EXCLUSIONS, LIMITATIONS, AND QUALIFICATIONS.-The provisions of the Federal Acquisition Regulation implementing this chapter may establish appropriate definitions, exclusions, limitations, and qualifications.
 A submission by a contractor of costs that are incurred by the contractor and that are claimed to be allowable under Department of Energy management and operating contracts shall be considered a proposal for settlement of indirect costs incurred by the contractor for any period after those costs have been accrued.